nus-cs2103/website-base/admin/lectures.md

 **The lecture+tutorial slot ({{ day_lecture }} 6.30pm-9.30pm) will be repurposed** as follows, due to this being a 100% project module:

 * **6.30-7pm**: No formal activities.
-Work with team members and consult instructors if you need help with the previous week's tasks.
+Work with team members and consult instructors (using the MS Teams app) if you need help with the previous week's tasks.
 * **7-7.30pm**: Weekly briefing.
+* **7-30-9.30pm**:
-* **7-30-9.30pm**: Do the lecture activities (if any) or work with team members to do weekly project activities.
-The tutor will observe or get involved in your team's work as necessary.
-You may approach instructors for help during this period.
+  * Do the lecture activities (if any) or work with team members to do weekly project activities.
+  * The tutor will observe or get involved in your team's work as necessary.
+  * You may approach instructors (using the MS Teams app) for help during this period.
+  * From week 3, we'll be scheduling team meetings during this period, for the team supervisor to discuss the team project progress with you.
 </div>

 <div tags="m--cs2103 m--cs2113">